aksommerville/fullmoon4/README.md

 Tentatively aiming for full release 29 September 2023, the first full moon of autumn.

-## TODO Quick-n-easy, 1 July 2023

-- [x] Can I make rubber trees that you can squeeze between them by pushing?
-- - Possible but I think not worth it, too much work and not consistent with existing physics.
-- [x] Wind should dissolve ghosts.
-- [x] Bell: Don't auto-repeat.
-- [ ] MacOS: Build two independent app bundles.
-Demo and Full.
-- [ ] genioc: Moved CPU load reporting to bigpc, we can drop it from genioc I think.
-- [ ] Dismissing Hello menu (bigpc and web), we assume to switch to song 3.
-That won't be true forever.
-Use the map's song.

 ## TODO Platform and tooling, should complete before diving into full maps

 - [ ] Track travel.
 Use for crow guidance, and report coverage at the end.
 Flag maps eg border as "not participating in coverage".